aws-samples/aws-edu-exam-analytics/README.md

 It takes some time to run, in the end it loads all 8 years of zip packages listed in the instance, unzips the data, converts to utf-8, compresses the csv to gzip and uploads it to the defined S3 bucket.
 Then at the end the database is created in Glue and the Crawler will register 8 tables, one for each year.

-At the end of the execution of the entire notebook, you can already see in AWS Glue, in the table area of the “Database” section, all tables for each year of ENEM, ready for use:
+After download data and run the crawler step on the notebook, you can already see in AWS Glue, in the table area of the “Database” section, all tables for each year of ENEM, ready for use:

 <img title="" src="images/GlueTables.png" alt="" width="619">